You’re a manager. You know that developing your employees is part of your job. Do you know what to do first?

 - What should my manager reasonably expect of me (the employee) during the development process?

-You prepare answers to similar questions:
+You (the manager) prepare answers to similar questions:

 - What should I (the manager) reasonably expect of the employees during the development process?